-There will be times when you have been assigning/testing multiple materials and you can end up with several swatches in the In This Design section that are not applied to any faces or bodies.
-To clean this up right click on any swatch and select Delete All Unused.
+There will be times when you have been assigning/testing multiple materials, and you can end up with several swatches in the In This Design section that is not applied to any faces or bodies.
+To clean this up, right-click on any swatch and select Delete All Unused.
 Any unapplied material swatches will be deleted.

-Now you can assign and edit materials in Fusion 360.
-As always, the Fusion 360 team would love to hear your feedback so please let us know what you like, or would like improved, for materials and editing.
-Keep an eye on the Blog for articles on working with environments and rendering.
+Now you can assign and edit materials in the Fusion 360 materials library.
+As always, the Fusion 360 team would love to hear your feedback, so please let us know what you like, or would like improved, for materials and editing.
+Keep an eye on the blog for articles on working with environments and rendering.